LostInBrittany/k8s-and-openstack-gitpod/README.md

-# Gitpod GitPod Workspace for Openstack and Kubernetes
+# Gitpod GitPod Workspace for OVHcloud Openstack and Kubernetes

-A working Gitpod setup for managing Kubernetes clusters.
+A working Gitpod setup to work with OVHcloud Openstack and Managed Kubernetes.
 The workspace includes:

 - For Openstack: Openstack, Nova and Swift clients